 Bottom line – good vacuum coatings depend on clean surfaces

 When considering a PVD or PE-CVD coating that will enhance appearance or performance of your parts, it is critical to think about the pre-treatment and cleaning that these parts will need to obtain the best, most durable coating possible.
-At Vapor Technologies, we understand the importance of that; consequently, we have been generating a knowledge base and have partnered with experts in cleaning chemistries and processes, so we can best serve our existing and prospective customers.
+At Vapor Technologies, we understand the importance of thin-film preparation; consequently, we have been generating a knowledge base and have partnered with experts in cleaning chemistries and processes, so we can best serve our existing and prospective customers.